 We recognize revenue under Accounting Standards Codification, or ASC, 606, Revenue from Contracts with Customers.
 Our revenue is generated through research collaboration and license agreements with pharmaceutical partners.
 The terms of these agreements contain multiple goods and services which may include (i) licenses, (ii) research and development activities and (iii) participation in joint research and development steering committees.
 The terms of these agreements may include non-refundable upfront license or option fees, payments for research and development activities, payments upon the achievement of certain milestones, and royalty payments based on product sales derived from the collaboration.
-Under ASC 606, we evaluate whether the license agreement, research and development steering committees, represent separate or combined performance obligations.
+Under ASC 606, we evaluate whether the license agreement, research and development services, and participation in research and development steering committees, represent separate or combined performance obligations.
 We have determined that these services within our existing contracts represent a combined single performance obligation.